joelmbell/RVLDataDownloader/readme.md

 	downloader.delegate = self;

 Then Start it

 	[downloader start];

-If you set the delegate you'll receive callbacks for when the application fails or succeeds.
+If you set the delegate you'll receive callbacks for when the download fails or succeeds.

 ###License (Standard BSD)